n4demo/learn-to-run-apps-on-AKS/README.md

 ## Prerequisites

-1. Request access rights to your Kubernetes cluster from your trainer
+1. Request access rights to your Kubernetes cluster (K8s) from your trainer
-2. For AKS, in a browser go to https://portal.azure.com
+2. For MS AKS, in a browser go to https://portal.azure.com
 3. Find Azure Subscriptions and select the *Visual Studio Enterprise Subscription MPN*, or the Azure Subscription that has an AKS training cluster already provisioned.
 4. From the top search bar, search under AKS to find your cluster (aks-demo).
 5. Select your AKS cluster.